 It’s important to understand that not all emergencies are equal and the likelihood of emergencies and the degree of your preparations vary with your personal situation.

 Plan Your Emergency Preparedness

-And the last prioritization factor you need to consider is the time frame and to plan your emergency preparedness accordingly.
-You’ll need to assess each of the above categories of disaster and needed resources for different time periods.
+You’ll need to assess each of your prioritized categories of disaster and needed resources for different time periods.
 Your emergency may only be a short-term power outage, for example, or the disaster may extend for a longer period of time.
-I believe every person should have at least resources enough to last 72 hours because following a disaster the road and communications infrastructure may be severely impacted delaying response by police, fire, and emergency medical services.

 The fact is… disasters happen and are generally unexpected with little or no time for you to prepare.

 It only makes sense you should do what you can to minimize the impact of these emergencies.
 And, since you never know what might happen next, if you haven’t begun emergency preparedness already…

 Get Prepared Now!: Why A Great Crisis Is Coming & How You Can Survive It

 Are you and your family prepared for the greatest economic collapse that America has ever seen?
 Economic expert Michael Snyder of The Economic Collapse Blog and Barbara Fix, author of Survival: Prepare Before Disaster Strikes, address the whys and the hows of getting prepared for the coming crisis in their new book.
 Topics include looming economic collapse, Ebola, drought and increasing weather-related disasters, our extremely vulnerable power grid, civil unrest, and practical steps for storing food and supplies that you will need.

 Organize Your Preparedness Be sure to cover all your needs.